33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 You can also have lunch there.
 They have a very good Oaxacan food restaurant.

-29. Arts and Crafts Workshops, Visits and Demonstrations
+31. Arts and Crafts Workshops, Visits and Demonstrations

 Another of the top things to do on a day trip to the surrounding area of Oaxaca is to go to arts and crafts workshops to demonstrate the making processes and to shop, of course!

-3 of the most sought workshops are:
+3 of the most sought-after workshops are:

-- The Alebrijes of San Martin Tilcajete village.
+- The Alebrijes of San Martín Tilcajete village.

 - The Barro Negro of San Bartolo Coyotepec